MA in Foreign Languages

 Total credits: 30-42

 Each concentration has a different number of required credits.
-In all four concentrations, 6 of the total credits may be earned with a thesis.
-Regardless of the concentration selected, all students must meet the core and distribution requirements given below and demonstrate proficiency through a portfolio, thesis, or capstone project.
+In all six concentrations, 6 of the total credits may be earned with a thesis.
+Regardless of the concentration selected, all students must meet the core and distribution requirements given below and demonstrate proficiency through a portfolio or a thesis/capstone project.

 Concentration in Chinese (CHIN)